NoodlesCupCake/NoodlesCupCake/README.md

 <!-- About Section -->
 ## :man_technologist: **About Me**
 I'm working on both full-stack web development and machine learning, specifically in Natural Language Processing.
-I'm skilled in Python and Javascript, and experienced in various frameworks, including ASP.NET, React.js, and Next.js along with expertise in back-end development tools like Node.js and Express.js.
+I'm skilled in Python and Javascript, and experienced in various frameworks, including ASP.NET Core, React.js, and Next.js along with a bit of expertise in back-end development tools like Node.js and Express.js.
 Also, I'm familiar with several databases, including MySQL, PostgreSQL, and MongoDB.
-- 🔭 I’m currently working on enhancing my web development skills
+- 🔭 I’m currently working on enhancing my data science skills
-- 🌱 I’m currently learning Advanced React
+- 🌱 I’m currently learning more about Deep Learning
 - 👯 I’m looking to collaborate on your open-source projects
-- 💬 Ask me about React.js, Next.js, ASP.NET, C, Python, Java, JavaScript, HTML, CSS
+- 💬 Ask me about React.js, C, Python, Java, JavaScript, HTML, CSS
-- 📫 How to reach me: Contact part
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I always think of becoming a programmer one day
+- ⚡ Fun fact: I got a imposter syndrome

 <br/>